Check your tickets! Multiple winning Powerball tickets sold in Ohio

 TRENDING STORIES:

-Two people won $50,000 with four of five winning numbers and the Powerball.

-The locations where the $50,000 winning tickets were sold have not yet been announced.
+The locations where the tickets were sold have not yet been announced.

-Two people won $100,000 with four of five winning numbers, the Powerball, and the Powerplay multipler.

-One of the $100,000 winning tickets was sold at a Giant Eagle in Painesville, Ohio, while the other was sold at a Walmart Supercenter in Columbus.

-No one won the $1 billion jackpot.
-The next drawing will be on Monday, Dec.
-15, with an estimated jackpot of $1.1 billion.
+The next drawing is Wednesday, Dec.
+17, with an estimated jackpot of $1.25 billion.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]